calvinmetcalf/intercal/README.txt

 This implementation was created by Eric S. Raymond <esr@snark.thyrsus.com>
 during a fit of lunacy from which he has since mostly recovered.
-It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, Alex Smith, and others.
+It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, Alex Smith, Joris Huizer and others.
 For detailed credits see NEWS.

                                      FILES